Having the right breast pump bag essentials with you when you go to work can make or break your day.

 Having an ice pack with you for your commute back home will ensure that your breast milk is stored safely.

-Learn more about how to store breast milk after pumping.
+Learn more about how to store pumped breast milk.

 Hands-Free Nursing Bra (if not using Freemies)